mvolkmann/blog/src/meteor.md

 }
 ```

+An advantage of calling methods in this way is that
+the result of one call can be used to form the arguments of another call
+without resorting to nested callback functions.

 Using this new `call` function, our `sum` Meteor method
 can be called from an `async` function as follows: